-Sister Monica Mary (Chabenel) is the youngest of four children born to Albert and Marie Sullivan McMahon on February 28, 1938.
-She graduated from Holy Roary High School in LaMotte.
+Sister Monica Mary (Chabanel) is the youngest of four children born to Albert and Marie Sullivan McMahon on February 28, 1938.
+She graduated from Holy Rosary High School in LaMotte.
 She attended Briar Cliff University and also Respiratory Therapy School in Wichita, Kansas.
 Her ministries included: housekeeper at Sacred Heart, Dubuque; laundry service at hospitals in LeMars, Iowa, and Emporia, Kansas.
-While in Emporia, she was encouraged to train for Respiratory Therepy.
+While in Emporia, she was encouraged to train for Respiratory Therapy.
 She served as a Respiratory Therapist in Cuba City, Wisconsin, Rochester, Minnesota, and Racine, Wisconsin.
 At Racine, she helped care for Jim Kruse’s mother, and remains like an adopted daughter to their family.
 She is now retired and lives at Clare House.
-She enjoys playing Euchre, plishing rocks for jewelry, watching movies, and decorating her room as a FBI – Full Blooded Irishwoman.
+She enjoys playing Euchre, polishing rocks for jewelry, watching movies, and decorating her room as a FBI – Full Blooded Irishwoman.
 “Jubilee is a time to celebrate and remember many friends and relatives who blessed my life.”

 Sr. Doris Recker

 Sister Doris Recker was born in Dyersville, Iowa, to Clarence and Agnes (Helle) Recker.
 She was baptized in St. Francis Xavier Basilica, Dyersville, and later graduated from Xavier High School, Dyersville, and Briar Cliff University, Sioux City, Iowa.
 Doris entered the Dubuque Franciscans in 1956 and at her reception in 1957 she was given the name Sister Roderic.
 She was blessed to pursue two of her passions–teaching and chaplain ministry.
 She taught in Iowa schools in Pocahontas, Holy Cross, and Luxemburg; and Illinois schools in North Riverside and Midlothian.
-She began chaplain work at Loyola Hospital, St. Elizabeth, Illinois, and later served for 23 years at Palos Community Hospital, Palos Heights, Illinois.
-Presently Sister Doris is a volunteer at St. Christopher School, Midlothian, Illinois, a food pantry and offers a “ministry of care.”
+She began chaplain work at Loyola Hospital, Chicago; St. Elizabeth Hospital, Chicago; and later served for 23 years at Palos Community Hospital, Palos Heights, Illinois.
+Presently Sister Doris is a volunteer at St. Christopher School, Midlothian, Illinois, a food pantry, and offers a “ministry of care.”
 “Celebrating Jubilee as a Dubuque Franciscan is a special time of gratitude for the Call and the many supportive individuals encountered on this beautiful faith journey.”